gatherspiel/DMVBoardGames/README.md

 3. After the PR is merged, the changes should be verified by running locally or using the test branch.
 A deployment will then automatically be attempted, and changes will be visible at https://test.dmvboardgames.com/ if the deployment is successful.
 4. Once the changes are verified, a PR should be submitted from the main branch to the prod branch.
 Once the PR is merged, the changes will be automatically deployed to dmvboardgames.com

+## Testing

+- To test with the production API, set the DEPLOY_ENV variable to prod

 ## Other guidelines
 - Keep PRs as small as possible.
 Large features should be broken down into multiple PRs when possible.
 - If a PR has UI changes, it is helpful to include a screenshot of the change in the PR.